rgorby/MAGE/docs/source/userGuide/makeitso/makeitso-gamhelio.rst

 software.
 It provides an interactive, prompt-driven interface to specify all of the parameters needed for a model run.

-The ``makeitso-gamhelio.py`` script can operate at one of three different
+The ``makeitso-gamhelio.py`` script can operate in one of three different
 modes: ``BASIC``, ``INTERMEDIATE``, or ``EXPERT``.
 Each mode provides access to a subset of the ``kaiju`` parameters.
 The ``BASIC`` mode requires the user to provide the minimum set of parameters needed to specify a model run, such